 Pricing: £19 – £299 annually | RLIAB: £99 – £399 OTF

-They make this list despite the number of discrepancies regarding DITTO online.
-This came from bad reviews, slanderous blog articles and arguments in comment threads.
+This is due to bad reviews, slanderous blog articles, and arguments in comment threads.
 However, they have helped many artists pave their way alongside helping labels with their Record Label In A Box service.
-This is why they remain one of the top independent distributors to this day.
+This is why they remain a high-level independent distributor to this day.

-Their RLIAB package comes in three tiers, and offers great value to aspiring label owners.
+Their RLIAB package comes in three tiers and offers good value to aspiring label owners.
 This has streamlined the process, taking care of tasks such as official business registration with the government.
-DITTO also offers to handle neighbouring rights set-up and label registration with PPL for royalty collection.
-Furthermore, they provide clients with a free domain name, contract drafting software and a dashboard to track sales, plus free distribution to 180 DSP’s.
+DITTO also offers to handle neighboring rights set-up and label registration with PPL for royalty collection.

 Pricing: £7.99 – £29.99 Annually

-Created by Universal Music Group, Spinnup is a distribution platform service aimed at up and coming indie artists.
+Created by Universal Music Group, Spinnup is a music distribution platform service aimed at up-and-coming indie artists.
 These are artists that want to get on UMG’s radar and gain access to distribution with small processing fees and zero revenue cuts.

 In terms of pricing, Spinnup allows artists to release a single for £7.99, an EP for £14.99, or an album for £29.99 (yearly).

-Amuse has been something of a mystery since they popped up in 2017.
+One of the more unusual music distribution platforms, the mobile-only app Amuse has been something of a mystery since it popped up in 2017.
 This is due to the fact that they offer free distribution with high advances to artists that want to sign to their label division.

 One of the newer additions to Amuse is its “Fast Forward” feature.
 This predicts how well songs are likely to perform based on their current steaming activity.
 Other features include royalty splits, the ability to invite your team to your profile, and the option to upgrade to Amuse Pro.